nikAleksandr/CIC/README.md

 - subtitleMain - defaults to indicator name.
 If the indicator is a profile, this will default to the first companion.
 - subtitlePost - default off.
 If a "unit" property is present, will take this value unless subtitlePost is present and overrides.

-##indicator level names
+##indicator level properties
 - name
+- DBDataset - database table location (not yet implemented)
+- DBIndicator - database field location (not yet implemented)
-- dataType
+- dataType – supported types include: level, categorical, binary, percent
-- year: Used to override the dataset level "years" property at the indicator level.
+- year - Used to override the dataset level "years" property at the indicator level.
 - definition
 - unit
 - thresholds